eBay/xcelite/README.md

 private String firstName;
 ```
 #### Dynamic Columns
-What if you don't know in advance which columns your Excel sheet will hold?
+What if you don't know in advance which columns your Excel nativeSheet will hold?
 For example when your application reads dynamic content and save it to Excel.
 Obviously, a bean won't do any good because you don't know what properties and columns to define.
 For that purpose you can use the @AnyColumn annotation to annotate a ```Map<String, Object>``` property.
 The map will hold any column you want where the key represents the column name and the value represents the column value.
 ```java